Parts of Car Interior and Their Functions Explained

 Clutch Pedal

-The clutch engages as soon as the driver presses this button, stopping the transmission of power from the engine.
+The clutch engages as soon as the driver presses this button, stopping the transmission of engine power.
 When it is released, the transmission applies power.

-The clutch pedal is another integral part of the car interior that should be held in high esteem.
+The clutch pedal is another integral part of the car interior that should be highly esteemed.

 Pedal to the Metal